skyport-team/panel/README.md

 ## Contributing

-Contributions are welcome.
-Please fork the repository and submit pull requests with your proposed changes.
+Contributions are welcome!
+Fork the repo and open a pull request.
+Bug reports and feature suggestions are also appreciated.

 ## License